duuuuuuuuuuuusty/Doubtbox/readme.md

 * Coming soon to a Git near you

 # Installation
 * Install to CSS, HTML, and JS to custom page.
-Use page <% TAG %> to append.
+Use page <% TAG %> to append
+* Upload DOMpurify.js and append to page
+* Upload notification audio and append its source to _.doubtbox-audio_ element in page
 * Install doubtboxWrapper.js to **wrapper** body
 * Configure options in doubtboxWrapper.js